danaennash/CsharpQuestions/README.md

      An object is a block of memory within a class that has been allocated and configured.

-26. Define constructor.
+#### 26. Define constructor.

+     A constructor is a special method class that gets invoked automatically when a class is created.

-27. When can var be used to declare a variable and how is the type for the variable determined?
+#### 27. When can var be used to declare a variable and how is the type for the variable determined?

+     Var can be used in many instances such as on local variables, in a for statement, a foreach statement, a using statement, and etc. The type for the variable is determined through the instance of System.Type and calling GetType.

-28. What is an abstract class?
+#### 28. What is an abstract class?

+     An abstract class is a base class that many derived classes can share.
+Used as an parameter to many of its functions.

-29. What is an interface?
+#### 29. What is an interface?

+     An interface contains definitions for a group of similar functions that is implemented by a class or struct.

-30. What is a method?
+#### 30. What is a method?

+     A method is a code block that contains a series of statements.

-31. What is a property?
+#### 31. What is a property?

+     A property is a member that provides a mechanism to read, write, or compute the value of a private field.

-32. What is an access specifier?
+#### 32. What is an access specifier?

+     Access specifiers are keywords to specify the type and member's accessibility.

-33. What access specifiers are supported and what do they mean?
+#### 33. What access specifiers are supported and what do they mean?

+     Access specifiers that are supported are private, public, internal, protected, and protected internal.
+Private limits the accessibility within the defined type.
+Public has no limits, internal is important when you want your members to be accessible within the assembly.
+Protected is used when inheritance is used and protected internal is a combination of both protected and internal.

-34. What is a collection?
+#### 34. What is a collection?

+    Collection are specialized classes for data storage and retrieval.

-35. What is a Hash Table?
+#### 35. What is a Hash Table?

+    A hash table is a special collection used to store key-value items.